- Medicare Prescription Drug Plan Costs

 Choosing Medicare Part D: Medicare Prescription Drug Plan Costs

 Q1.
-What are typical ways to lower your drug costs?
+What are the typical ways to lower your drug costs?

 A1.
-The most popular ways to lower drug costs include: (a) looking for generic alternative drugs, (b) consider mail order pharmacies, (c) check if you may be qualified for Pharmaceutical Assistance Programs, such as PACE/PACENET in Pennsylvania (see Q5), (d) use low cost Generic Drug Programs (see Q6)
+The most popular ways to lower drug costs include: (a) looking for generic alternative drugs, (b) consider preferred or mail-order pharmacies, (c) check if you may be qualified for Pharmaceutical Assistance Programs, such as PACE/PACENET (see Q5), (d) use low cost Generic Drug Programs (see Q6)

 Q2.
 Are brand-name drugs superior to generic drugs?

 A2.
-This is a very popular misconception.
+This is a prevalent misconception.
 The generic drugs are interchangeable with brand-name drugs.
 They appear on the market once the patent of the original drug manufacturer has expired.
-They are less expensive because they do not need to cover the original drug manufacturer’s expenses for research, development, promotion and advertising.
+They are less expensive because they do not need to cover the original drug manufacturer’s expenses for research, development, promotion, and advertising.

 Q3.
 I have prescribed a lot of generic drugs.
 What plan should I look for?